Fiesta Tableware Company

-The Fiesta Tableware Company (formerly The Homer Laughlin China Company) is a ceramics manufacturer in Newell, West Virginia, United States.
+The Fiesta Tableware Company, formerly the Homer Laughlin China Company, is a ceramics manufacturer in Newell, West Virginia, United States.
 Established in 1871, it is widely known for its Art Deco glazed dinnerware line, Fiesta.
 In 2002, The New York Times called Fiesta "the most collected brand of china in the United States".

-In March 2020, the company sold its food services divisions and the Homer Laughlin name to Steelite International, a British-based international tableware manufacturer.
-The company retained its retail division, including the prominent Fiesta line as well as the manufacturing and marketing operations in Newell, and rebranded as the Fiesta Tableware Company.
+A visitor center and factory outlet are maintained at its headquarters.